BatmanAoD/belle-lang/general-language-ideas/layers.md

 DSLs for different "layers" of the application

-Should be largely "modular"/"composable"/"pluggable" in the sense that one layer does not impose many requirements on another
+Should be largely "modular"/"composable"/"pluggable" in the sense that one layer does not impose many requirements on another; _however_, there should be some way for the data-definition layer to coordinate with the computation layer to ensure that the overall implementation is efficient but safe

 General open question for layers with "thick" implementations (esp. data-flow layer): how much control should "power-users" be given to tweak/modify/control